EmilyBernard/Mod05-workDayScheduler/README.md

 # Usage
 Users can enter hourly activities and save.
-Users can visually see which time rows have already passed, are happening now, or are in the future by the color-coding.
+Users can visually see which time rows have already passed, are happening now, or are in the future through color-coding.

 # Original Assignment Criteria